 There’s not much out there with caramel and chocolate that we don’t love.

-If you haven’t checked out the Chocolate Peanut Butter Salted Caramel Toffee Cake yet (yeah, I know… it sounds insane, right?) then I HIGHLY recommend it.
+If you haven’t checked out the Chocolate Peanut Butter Salted Caramel Toffee Cake yet, then I HIGHLY recommend it.

 We love easy dessert recipes around here, so I hope you get a chance to try out and share which ones you loved with us!

-Drop a note in the comments below, leave a rating or shoot me a message to let me know what you thought!
+Drop a note in the comments below, leave a rating or send me a message to let me know what you thought!